Funn Python Review

 There are no pins located along or axle or in line with it at the outer edge of the pedal.
 The pedal has a thicker profile in the middle than it does towards the end, and the lack of pins here coupled with the slight rise in height underfoot gave this pedal a floaty feel.
 Float is a term typically reserved for clipless pedals whereby there is an amount of rotational movement where the cleat engages to the pedal.
 While some pedals have a firm attachment with little "wiggle room," others allow more freedom of movement.
 Like most things, it's all personal preference, but these pedals often left us wanting more in this rating metric.

 Our Sasquatch of a lead tester was happy with the large 101 x 108 platform of this pedal.
-The pedal shares the profile of the Deity Bladerunner, with the leading and trailing edges measuring at a rock avoiding 11 mm, and the axle area only slightly thicker at 14 mm.
+The platform is slightly convex, with the leading and trailing edges measuring at a rock avoiding 11 mm, and the axle area only slightly thicker at 14 mm.

 The shape of the platform is pretty much square, but with enough bulge at the crank and distal ends to provide more surface area than the Deity Bladerunner.
 The pedal spends a reported 30 percent longer in the CNC machining process than the competition and the attention to detail is hard to overlook with silver undercuts and clean angles that catch even the most discerning eyes.